 If Possible, Use Wet Food

-Dry food obviously lasts a longer than wet food out in the open on average.
+Dry food obviously lasts longer than wet food out in the open on average.
 Additionally, if you keep your fluffy friend on a dry food diet, it would have a hard time making a mess out of their food.
 However, by giving your cat wet food, you could supplement its daily water intake as a couple of felines don't like to drink water.
 Dehydration causes lots of health issues so if you give your cat a wet food diet, it's a breeze to keep the pet hydrated.
 If you want to mix things up on occasions, feel free to mingle wet food and dry food before serving.

 Free-Feeding Vs Meal-Feeding: What You Need To Know